Transitioning farmland to organic

 Oregon Tilth offers voluntary transitional certification services for farm operations in the process of transitioning land to organic.
 Transitional certification acts as a stepping-stone for operations that do not meet the three-year land history requirements for organic certification.

-You must submit an Organic System Plan and affirm that your land is free of prohibited materials for a minimum of one year.
-For the next two years of transition, you must renew the transitional certification and undergo an inspection annually.
+Please note that your land must be free of prohibited materials for a minimum of 9 months to be eligible to apply; transitional certification can only be granted once your land has been free from these materials for one year.
+For the next two years of transition, you will renew the transitional certification and undergo an inspection annually.

 Understand the process

 Transitional certification helps you become familiar with the organic certification and inspection processes and minimizes the risk of non-compliance issues when applying for organic certification in the future.

 Certain companies or buyers may offer a premium price for products labeled as Certified Transitional, creating access to new markets and customer bases.

 Transitional certification introduces you to the necessary documentation and recordkeeping required for organic certification.
 It will help with future planning and ensure completion of the certification process prior to your first organic harvest.

 Transitional certification provides verification that you are bringing customers goods and services that meet their expectations and needs.

 #Labeling transitional products